swem-st/swem-st.github.io/README.md

 # Andrew Stets CV
 ## this website in development stage now

-#### Please wait and after few days I would finish this and you can see masterpiece CV
+#### Please wait and in few days I would finish this and you will see the masterpiece of CV